-The Agency does not anticipate that manufacturing the new products would cause the discharge of any new chemicals into water.
-The applicant stated that manufacturing the new products is not expected to result in changes in wastewater discharges; accordingly, the applicant concluded that manufacturing the new products would not require any additional environmental controls or new permits for water discharges.
+The Agency does not anticipate that manufacturing the new product would cause the discharge of any new chemicals into water.
+The applicant stated that manufacturing the new product is not expected to result in changes in wastewater discharge and therefore, would not require revised or new wastewater discharge permit.